-- 1. (\$15.1M) YTD actuals vs. Liquidity Plan: - a. (\$44.7M) in total receipts driven by: - \$1.7M permanent variance in operating receipts, comprised of a \$1.2M insurance settlement not forecast, \$0.3M in higher rent receipts from increased third party occupancy, and \$0.2M interest income. - 2. \$12.2M in favorable permanent variances from transfers from Hacienda.
-The original forecast contemplated Hacienda paying PBA's insurance premium and PayGo directly, whereas now these funds are being transferred to and paid by PBA. - 3. \$5.6M in favorable direct rent receipts due to collections on previous year's receivables. - 4. (\$64.2M) in disaster-related receipts, of which (\$9.2M) is attributed to FEMA and (\$55.0M) to
+- 1. \$11.2M YTD actuals vs. Liquidity Plan: - a. (\$35.6M) in total receipts driven by: - 1. \$2.4M permanent variance in operating receipts, comprised of a \$1.2M insurance settlement not forecast, \$0.3M in higher rent receipts from increased third party occupancy, and \$0.9M in other income, including interest. - \$16.3M in favorable permanent variances, primarily related to insurance premiums and Pay Go contributions from Central Government. - 3. \$4.8M in favorable direct rent receipts due to collections on previous year's receivables. - (\$59.1M) in disaster-related receipts, of which (\$4.1M) is attributed to FEMA and (\$55.0M) to insurance proceeds.
+The majority of the FEMA variance and all of the remaining insurance proceeds are new expected to roll over into the